Can AI reconstruct the code inside a microprocessor by tapping in to its inputs and outputs ?

 By a vote of 0 — 1 — 1, the panel returns a verdict of IN RESEARCH, with verdict confidence of 88%.
 The court so orders.

-"Side-channel attacks can extract info"
+"Side-channel attacks can extract information"

 What the audience thinks